ericyoc/gan_mc_sim_anomaly_detect_image_poc/README.md

 This code is inspired by the concepts of Generative Adversarial Networks and Monte Carlo simulation for anomaly detection.
 It builds upon the MNIST dataset and utilizes the TensorFlow and Keras libraries for implementation.

+Disclaimer This repository is intended for educational and research purposes.

 ## License

 This code is released under the [MIT License](LICENSE).